zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 #### Work swapping

 Assembly lines tend to be linear.
-Once work enters the production line it goes from start to the end in the queue fashion.
+Once work enters the production line it enters a queue and goes from start to the end.
 This is not the case with knowledge work.
-Work might go on to a backlog sit there for a year and then be removed.
-Work that was super urgent will be deprioritised.
+Work might go on to a backlog sit there for a year and then get removed.
+Work that once was super urgent will be deprioritised and swapped with something else.
 In knowledge work there is no queue as such.
 If you are following Scrum then normally team commits to work before a Sprint starts and very rarely should user stories in the Sprint change.
 This commitment is probably the only place in the whole process where there is a stable queue.

 #### Implications

 Rest of this article explores implications of the above.
 However few things will be pointed out at this stage:
 1. **Little's Law** assumes that queue is stable and that work has an average cycle time.
-This is true for standard work, not true for craft production.
-This means vanilla Little's Law can't be used for software engineering.
+This is true for standard work as work on average takes similar amount of time, this not true for craft production.
+This means vanilla Little's Law can't be used in software engineering.
 1. **One-piece flow**, typical Scrum team has around 6 team members.
 It is likely that they will work on more then user story at the time.
 This means it is not one-piece flow.
 Constraining team to a one piece flow artificially constraints teams and wastes capacity.
 1. **Theory of constraints** assumes that there is one-piece flow and work is standard.
 Different stories will engage different people in the team at different times.
 This means bottleneck is dynamic and it depends on the work that team is working on.